Guide to declaring crypto taxes in Finland (2022)

 Borrowing Crypto

-Interest expenses are deductible if the loan was for the production of income, such as interest income.
+Again there are no concrete guidelines for interest payments in cryptocurrency.
+Generally, Interest expenses are deductible if the loan was for the production of income, such as interest income.
 Then your interest expenses are fully deductible from your capital income.
 If your costs exceed your capital income, 30% of your costs can be credited from your earned income.

 Income From Other Activities (e.g. freelancing, salary, rewards, online games)

-In some online games, you can earn a virtual currency.
-You are only taxed upon converting this virtual currency to a tradable cryptocurrency, fiat, or other assets (cashing out of the game).
 Any losses you make in a game are not tax-deductible.
 Those losses are seen as losses from recreational activities and considered living expenses.
 If you participate in a game of chance, you may be tax-exempt if the lottery belongs to an EEA country.

 Margin Trading, Futures, and Derivatives Trading